Meet the Governors

 Gavin has been lucky enough to work internationally with several human rights groups, including spending time in Turkey, Moldova and Croatia.
 Until lockdown, he was regularly visiting Georgia and especially Ukraine, working on projects to improve mental health services in psychiatric hospitals, prisons and social care homes.
 Another area of interest has been the spiritual aspect of mental health care, especially mindfulness.

 Gavin has three children, one of whom attends Orchard Manor.
 His obsessions outside work are rock music, American football, reading, meditation and personal fitness.

-Mary May - Governor
+Mary May - Community Governor

 Mary began her career teaching English and Drama.
 She taught in the secondary sector for twenty years, assuming many different roles and responsibilities.
 Her experience includes literacy development, curriculum development and pastoral care, leading teams and chairing committees.
 She has extensive knowledge of accreditation and the different pathways available for pupils.

 Mary later made the decision to retrain as an expert in SEND, studying under Morag Hunter–Carsch at Leicester University.
 She became an SEN Advisory teacher for Central Warwickshire, with a caseload of six comprehensive schools and ten primary schools.
 Mary continued with rigorous CPD and extended her knowledge of her specialist areas: Specific Learning Difficulties and ASD.